5 Things You Need to Know Before Tomorrow’s 2017 Emmy Awards

 "You know everyone there," he told Colbert when he was a guest on Jimmy Kimmel Live.
 "I mean, almost everyone there you've had on your show.
 And also, they know you host a show every night, so they don't want to be caught on camera yawning or doing something that you might see and punish them for later on."

 Although it's his first time hosting the Emmys, Colbert is no stranger to the awards.
-The Late Show With Stephen Colbert has received three Emmys nominations in 2017, and Colbert has received a whopping 31 over the course of his career, including nine wins for his work on Comedy Central's shows The Colbert Report and The Daily Show with Jon Stewart.
+The Late Show With Stephen Colbert has received three Emmy nominations in 2017, and Colbert has received more than 30 nominations over the course of his career, including nine wins for his work on Comedy Central's shows The Colbert Report and The Daily Show with Jon Stewart.

 "I'd rather just have a rolling bar for the losers," he told Marfuggi. "'Cause there's no bar here….This isn't the Golden Globes."